BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 As the nights grow longer and colder, boos and ghouls of all ages will delight in seeing these bewitching displays.

-From downright creepy to fun and festive, we’ve once again unearthed the best local haunts, light shows and tableaus in Rhode Island and Southeastern Mass.
+From downright creepy to fun and festive, we’ve once again unearthed the best local haunts, light shows and tableaus in Rhode Island and Southeastern Massachusetts.

-REPORT IT!: If you visit any of these or other local Halloween displays, share your photos of the spooktacular fun with us (here or send to email@example.com) so we can show them on air and in a gallery here!
+REPORT IT!: If you visit any of these or other local Halloween displays, share your photos of the spooktacular fun with us here (or send them to email@example.com) so we can show them here and on air!

 Spooky Sprague, 91 Sprague Avenue, Warwick, RI

-New to the list is Anna Flanary’s display, and it has a special meaning this year.
-Not only is it family friendly, you can also bring your four-legged friend!
+Anna Flanary’s display has a special meaning.
+Anna decorates in honor of her brother, who used to help with the family display before he passed from COVID-19 in 2021.
+Not only is this display family-friendly, you can also bring your four-legged friend!
 The creepy display includes inflatables, animatronics and a fog machine.
+The display runs Monday through Wednesday 5-9, Thursday and Sunday 5-9:30 and Friday and Saturday 5-10, weather permitting.
 On Halloween night, Flanary opens her home to visitors — enter if you dare, you never know who you might meet!
-This year, she decorated for her brother, who would normally help with the display, but sadly died from COVID-19.
+Visit their Facebook page here.

 Haunt on Holmes, 74 Holmes Road, Warwick, RI

 A coven of green witches around a bubbling cauldron.
 A creaky casket.
 Wailing ghosts.
 Lounging skeletons.
-This display is a classic Halloween haunt that’s sure to send a shiver up your spine.
-The folks behind this haunted yard have been decorating their Warwick house for four years.
+This display is a classic Halloween haunt that’s sure to send a shiver up your spine, and with this year’s theme of pirates, it’ll shiver your timbers, too.
+The folks behind this haunted yard have been decorating their Warwick house for five years.
 Mortal visitors of all ages are sure to enjoy this glowing spectacle of orange, purple and green.
 The display is lit nightly at sunset and stays on until 10 p.m.
 Monday-Thursday and until 11 p.m.
 Friday-Sunday.
+The walk-through is open on weekends only.

 The Warwick Neck Haunted Manor, 348 Warwick Neck Ave., Warwick, RI